denz-io/cloudinary-asset-retrieval-tool/README.md

 1. Run composer install to download dependencies.
 2. Set up your credentials .env
 3. Setup datapacket, this is just a JSON file.
-Unfotunately for now the way the data is read is specific to my situation and if you wan to use this you need to edit this part of the code.
+Unfotunately for now the way the data is read is specific to my situation and if you want to use this you need to edit this part of this code.

 # How to use